(1) This document contains detailed procedures related to specific aspects of the University's Environmental Management System (EMS), including:

 (45) Furniture that is unable to be donated will be sent to an appropriate external recycling facility.

-(46) This procedure covers all green waste produced at UWS campuses.
+(46) This procedure covers all green waste produced at University campuses.
 Green waste refers to urban landscape waste generally consisting of leaves, grass clippings, weeds, yard trimmings, wood waste, branches and stumps and other miscellaneous organic materials.

 (48) All mowers clippings will be left on lawns as mulched grass.